reactjs/react.dev/src/content/reference/react/useReducer.md

 }
 ```

 Now that this reducer function is pure, calling it an extra time doesn't make a difference in behavior.
-This is why React calling it twice helps you find mistakes. **Only component, initializer, and reducer functions need to be pure.** Event handlers don't need to be pure, so React will never call your event handlers twice.
+This is why React calling it twice helps you find mistakes. **Only Component, initializer, and reducer functions need to be pure.** Event handlers don't need to be pure, so React will never call your event handlers twice.

 Read [keeping Components pure](/learn/keeping-components-pure) to learn more.